Anti-shock body

-Anti-shock body is the name given by Richard T. Whitcomb to a pod positioned on the upper surface of a wing.
-Its purpose is to reduce wave drag while travelling at transonic speeds (Mach 0.8–1.0), which includes the typical cruising range of conventional jet airliners.
-'The Cambridge Aerospace Dictionary' defines shock body (also known as Whitcomb body, Küchemann carrot or speed bump) as a streamlined volume added to improve area rule distribution.
+An anti-shock body is a streamlined pod positioned on the upper surface of a wing to reduce wave drag while travelling at transonic speeds (Mach 0.8–1.0), which includes the typical cruising range of conventional jet airliners.
+Also known as a Whitcomb body, Küchemann carrot or speed bump, it improves area rule distribution.

-The anti-shock, or shock body, was one of a number of ways of implementing what was then the recently developed area rule.
+The anti-shock, or shock, body was one of a number of ways of implementing what was then the recently developed area rule.
 Another was fuselage shaping.

 Theory

 The theory behind the anti-shock body was independently developed during the early 1950s, by two aerodynamists, Richard Whitcomb at NASA and Dietrich Küchemann at the British Royal Aircraft Establishment.
 The anti-shock body is closely associated with the area rule, a recent innovation of the era to minimise wave drag by having a cross-sectional area which changes smoothly along the length of the aircraft.
 The extension beyond the trailing edge was considered secondary to the body on the wing surface, which slowed the supersonic flow to give a weaker shock and acted as a fence to prevent outward flow.
 The extension was only long enough to prevent flow separation.

 Whitcomb stated that the anti-shock body was no longer required on the top surface of a wing when the supercritical airfoil was introduced because they both decreased the strength of, or eliminated, the shock and its attendant drag.